-Following institutional guidelines, the performance of non-tenured faculty members shall be evaluated annually by March 1 by the appropriate department chair and/or dean, and the results of the evaluation placed in the personnel record of the non-tenured faculty member.
+Following institutional guidelines, the performance of non-tenured faculty members shall be evaluated annually by March 1 by the appropriate department chair and the results of the evaluation placed in the personnel record of the non-tenured faculty member.
 The non-tenured faculty member shall be given a copy of the evaluation.